hotosm/fmtm/docs/dev/Production.md

     FMTM_DB_PASSWORD=`<CHANGEME>`
     FMTM_DB_NAME=fmtm

-> Note: It is also possible to use the API_PREFIX variable if the api is served under, e.g. /api on the domain.
+> Note: It is also possible to use the API_PREFIX variable if the api
+> is served under, e.g. /api on the domain.
+> However, this isn't the recommended approach, and testing is minimal.

 > Note: You must have an existing version of ODKCentral running, to provide the URL and credentials here.